tyamashi-oss/kafka-consumer-side-offsetstore/README.md

 # Kafka Consumer Side Offset Store

-> Caution: This project is in incubation, and is published for personal interest, so this library doesn't have sufficient quality yet.

 Kafka Consumer Side Offset Store is a Java library to assist storing the consumer group offsets on the consumer application side instead of __consumer_groups on the Kafka cluster.
 This allows the Kafka consumer applications to more easily achieve exactly-once message processing by atomically updating both the offsets and the consumption result using a transaction.